Answering Related Questions: Introduction

 \defproblem{\relp$(\Pi, \dist, d)$}{An input $I$ of $\Pi$.}{A~positive instance $J$ for $\Pi$ with $\dist(I,J) \leqslant d(|I|)$.}

 \defproblem{\reln$(\Pi, \dist, d)$}{An input $I$ of $\Pi$.}{A~negative instance $J$ for $\Pi$ with $\dist(I,J) \leqslant d(|I|)$.}

-These problems are one step closer to edition problems, especially \relp$(\Pi, \dist, d)$, but still the settings are somewhat distinct.
+These problems are one step closer to editing problems, especially \relp$(\Pi, \dist, d)$, but still the settings are somewhat distinct.
 One can ask for hardness/tractability radii for these one-sided variants.

-Finally, even if we only consider graph problems in the current paper, one can tackle the hardness/tractability radii of \rel$(\Pi, \dist, d)$ for formula, hypergraph, string, or geometric problems (to name a~few) with the relevant distances $\dist$ between inputs.
+Although we only consider graph problems in the current paper, one can tackle the hardness/tractability radii of \rel$(\Pi, \dist, d)$ for formula, hypergraph, string, or geometric problems (to name a~few) with the relevant distances $\dist$ between inputs.
+For instance, one could consider Hamming or edit distance for strings or formulas, or suitable perturbation measures for geometric inputs.
 Besides, the chosen dividing line to define these radii need not be \FP\,vs \NP-hard.

+Beyond the specific questions we raised, we would find it particularly interesting to develop a more systematic complexity theory for \rel\ (in the spirit of~\cref{thm:lpi}), identify reduction notions that preserve hardness and tractability radii, understand the one-sided and optimization variants, and determine whether broad classes of problems admit common explanations for their radii.